Invitation to register interest

 Why bother with invites?

-If, instead, we randomly select a subset of the population, and invite only those people to participate, we tend to attract people who may not traditionally have engaged with democratic processes.
+If, instead, we select a subset of the population by lottery, and invite only those people to participate, we tend to attract people who may not traditionally have engaged with democratic processes.

 Invitation materials